 In nature, mostly bacteria clean oil spills to relieve the stress caused by oil, to obtain carbon sources for development and multiplication, and to fulfil the need for energy via oxidation and reduction of compounds during respiration.
 These bacteria have evolved to degrade hydrocarbons present in oil, as found in areas with abundant natural hydrocarbons.
 Alkanindiges sp., is a rare bacteria found in soil whose abundance is dependent on environmental constraints.
 Some of the bacteria such as obligate hydrocarbonoclastic bacteria (OHCB) have been present in a minimum population in the absence of petroleum hydrocarbons in an environment that increases their concentration with the increase in concentration of oil spills.
 Some of these hydrocarbonoclastic bacteria can degrade multiple types of hydrocarbons and are called broad spectrum hydrocarbonoclastic bacteria.
 There are no bacteria present on earth that can degrade every hydrocarbon present in oil spills.
 This is determined by the type of catalytic enzymes found in bacteria, which determine which hydrocarbons the bacteria will degrade.
 Thus, it requires the use of many bacteria to eliminate all the hydrocarbons present in any oil spill (Xu et al., 2018).
 A microbial community consisting of different bacterial populations has a very necessary function during degradation of oil hydrocarbons during an oil spill.
 These bacteria break composite mixtures of different hydrocarbons present in oil into simpler carbonyl and acid residues (Saeki et al., 2009).
-The adaptation of microorganisms determines the rate of degradation of oil hydrocarbons is maintened by the formulation of oil, oil concentration, environmental conditions and nutrients present at spill sites.
-There are different microorganisms that can degrade specific hydrocarbons has been listed in the table 2.
+The adaptation of microorganisms determines the rate of degradation of oil hydrocarbons and energy.
+Their abundance is maintained by the formulation of oil, oil concentration, environmental conditions and nutrients present at spill sites.
+There are different microorganisms that can degrade specific hydrocarbons and some of these microorganisms, the types of hydrocarbons degraded by them and the conditions required by them for degradation of hydrocarbons has been listed in the table 2.